P-p-H-d/mlib/README.md

 Try to push in `*a` the element `el`,if it is not full (return true in this case).
 Return false otherwise (cannot push element)
 This method is created only if the `PUSH` operator is defined.
+If `a` is a NULL pointer, it returns false.

 ##### `bool name_try_push_move(name_t *a, sub_type *el)`

 Try to push in `*a` the element `*el`,if the container is not full and clear `*el` (return true in this case).
 Return false otherwise (cannot push element) and `*el` is still initialized.
 This method is created only if the `PUSH_MOVE` operator is defined.
+If `a` is a NULL pointer, it returns false.

 ##### `bool name_try_emplace<emplace_suffix>(name_t *a[, <emplace_args> args])`

 Try to push in `*a` the element constructed from the arguments `args`, if the container is not full (return true in this case).
 Return false otherwise (cannot push element).
 This method is created only if the `PUSH_MOVE` operator and the `EMPLACE_TYPE` of the sub_type (within the sub `OPLIST`) are defined.
+If `a` is a NULL pointer, it returns false.

 ##### `void name_pop(sub_type *const el, name_t *a)`